cwood89/The_Weather_App/README.md

 3. Return the current weather forecast in that ZIP using the OpenWeather API
 4. Be creative in your website design!

+## Todo

+- Display current time and weather based on users location on home page
+- enter a different zip to change data
+-forecast page will show 5 day forecast

 ## Resources to use

 [Moment.js Documentation](https://momentjs.com/docs/)